fizker/minifier/readme.md

 - template: A string template for how to build the outputted filenames.
 - clean: A bool for whether other files with names similar to the template should be deleted before minifying the contents of a folder.
+- cleanOnly: A bool for whether to run with `clean` option and then exiting before minifying any files.

 -----